The big chip card switch: living with EMV

 next EMV migration wave will deter ATM card skimming

 In April 2016, FICO reported a 546 percent increase in ATM skimming attacks from 2014 to 2015.
-Gas stations have also seen a sharp rise in card skimming fraud activity this year.
+Gas stations saw a sharp rise in card skimming fraud activity in 2016.

 Oct.
 1, 2016, marked the next liability shift date in the EMV migration process, this one for Mastercard-branded ATMs.
 Because of how smart chips secure card information, upgrading ATMs to EMV standards means fraudsters will have a harder time skimming cards.
 Visa scheduled its ATM liability shift to Oct.
 1, 2017.